nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ### [WIP] Delete a card/tag from deck: `deck delete -d {deckName} (-c {cardUUID} | -t {tagUUID})`

-Delete a card from an existing deck
+Delete a card from an existing deck either by specifying the cardUUID or tagUUID to delete.

+To delete a card from an existing deck

 Example of usage: `deck delete -c c2c61475-df53-4656-94c4-c2e36933d359 -d my-deck`